TREND: Unsupervised 3D Representation Learning via Temporal Forecasting for LiDAR Perception: Experiments

 \subsection{Experiment Settings}

-\textbf{Datasets. }We conduct experiments on three popular autonomous driving datasets including NuScenes \cite{nuscenes}, Once \cite{once} and Waymo \cite{waymo}.
+\textbf{Datasets. }We conduct experiments on four popular autonomous driving datasets including Once \cite{once} NuScenes \cite{nuscenes}, Waymo \cite{waymo} and SemanticKITTI \cite{semantic_kitti}.
+Once utilizes a 40-beam LiDAR to collect 1 million LiDAR frames and labels 15k of them.
+Due to the computation resource limitation, we conduct pre-training with \methodshorthand\ on the small split of the unlabeled data (100k frames) and fine-tune the pre-trained backbone with the labeled training set.
 NuScenes uses a 32-beam LiDAR to collect 1000 scenes in Boston and Singapore, where 850 of them are used for training and the other 150 ones for validation.
-We use the whole training set without label for all the pre-training methods and few-shot fine-tuning conducted.
-We evaluate all the models on the whole validation set of NuScenes.
-Once utilizes a 40-beam LiDAR to collect 144-hour data with 1 million LiDAR point cloud frames and labels 15k of them.
-Due to the computation resource limitation, we conduct pre-training with \methodshorthand\ on the small split of the unlabeled data (100k frames) and fine-tune the pre-trained backbone with the labeled training set.
-Waymo equips the autonomous vehicle with one top 64-beam LiDAR and 4 corner LiDARs to collect point clouds in San Francisco, Phoenix, and Mountain View.
+We use the whole training set without label for all the pre-training methods.
+Waymo equips the autonomous vehicle with one top 64-beam LiDAR and 4 corner LiDARs to collect point clouds.
 We use Waymo for evaluating the transferring ability of \methodshorthand.
-We initialize model with weights pre-trained on Once and train it on Waymo in a few-shot setting to see whether pre-training with \methodshorthand\ on Once could bring improvement for downstream task on Waymo.
+SemanticKITTI uses a 64-beam LiDAR for data collection and provides semantic labels for each point.

+\textbf{Downstream Models and Evaluation Metrics. }We perform downstream 3D object detection task on Once \cite{once}, NuScenes \cite{nuscenes} and Waymo \cite{waymo} and LiDAR semantic segmentation task on SemanticKITTI \cite{semantic_kitti}.
+We follow the implementations in the popular code repository called OpenPCDet \cite{pcdet} and select the SOTA models on different datasets.
+For Once and Waymo, we use CenterPoint \cite{centerpoint} as the downstream model.
+For Once, Average precisions for different categories within different ranges (APs) and mean average precision (mAP) are used for evaluation.
+For Waymo, APs and APs with heading (APHs) computed at two difficulty levels (Level-1 and Level-2) are utilized.
+For NuScenes, we use Transfusion-LiDAR \cite{transfusion} as the downstream model.
+APs for different categories, mAP and NuScenes Detection Score (NDS) are used for evaluation.
+For SemanticKITTI, We use Cylinder3D \cite{cylinder3d} and Mean Intersection over Union (mIoU) and accuracy are computed.